-Do not enter a preparer tax identification number (PTIN) in any entry space on Form 3520 other than CAUTION the entry space for "Preparer's SSN or PTIN" at the bottom of page 1 of the form.
+Do not enter a preparer tax identification number (PTIN) in any entry space on Form 3520 other than the entry space for "PTIN" at the bottom of page 1 of the form.

 Address.
 Include the room, suite, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the U.S. person has a P.O. box, show the box number instead.